brikrey67/ruby-iteration-and-enumerables/readme.md

 ### [Hashes](http://ruby-doc.org/core-2.3.0/Hash.html)

-Hashes are like Javascript Object Literals, but with a somewhat different syntax.
+Hashes are like Javascript object literals, but with a somewhat different syntax.

 Consider: